mzgs/fastcrud/README.md

 ### Lifecycle Callbacks

-FastCRUD exposes lifecycle hooks so you can massage data or trigger side-effects around insert, update, and delete operations.
+FastCRUD exposes lifecycle hooks so you can massage data or trigger side-effects around insert, update, delete, read, and fetch operations.

 ```php
 $crud = new Crud('users');